jan-039/labor-cost-analysis/README.md

      * Supplements share
      * Growth measures
 - **Analysis Approach:**
-     * Compared 2017 and 2024 values to evaluate employment growth, labor-cost growth, and whether compensation increased faster than workforce size
+     * Compared 2017 and 2024 values to evaluate employment growth, labor-cost growth, and whether compensation increased faster than workforce size.

+## Analysis Plan

+> **Status:** The following analyses are planned and reflect work that is still in progress.

+- **Industry Summary:**
+     * Compare 2017 and 2024 industry-level results and calculate key growth metrics for employment, wages, compensation, and compensation per employee.
+- **Variance Analysis:**
+     * Measure how much labor-cost growth exceeded headcount growth and separate compensation changes into headcount-driven and rate-driven effects.
+- **Trend Analysis:**
+     * Use annual data from 2017–2024 to visualize labor-cost and employment trends across industries.
+- **Dashboard:**
+     * Present the most important findings in **Power BI** through KPIs, rankings, trend charts, and interactive filters.